 All student teachers will complete one edTPA and submit the edTPA in Via.

-In the Installation phase of student teaching, candidates meet with their Cooperating Teacher to review this guide, and using the Cooperating Teacher’s curricular scope and sequence for the semester of student teaching, decide a 3-5 day unit of instruction in the first 5 weeks of student teaching that the student teacher will be able to teach to complete their edTPA.
+In the Installation phase of student teaching, and using the Cooperating Teacher’s curricular scope and sequence for the semester of student teaching, decide a 3-5 day unit of instruction in the first 5 weeks of student teaching that the student teacher will be able to teach to complete their edTPA.
 The student teacher should leave that initial meeting:

 - understanding the 1-3 MN standards to which the unit will align

 - any ideas or actual teaching materials that might be related to the Cooperating Teacher’s curricular resources for those standards.

 - baseline data about the classroom’s performance in relation to those standards.
 If baseline data is not available the cooperating teacher and student teacher can make plans to give a mini-unit pretest early in the student teaching experience.

 It is understood that the student teacher assumes full responsibility for teaching this series of lessons, even if they will have yet to assume full responsibility for the Cooperating Teacher’s full teaching load.
 During ED 4799, candidates will be supported in developing initial lesson plans for their edTPA assessments so when student teaching commences, they will be more prepared to teach and reflect on the edTPA lesson sequence.

 All teacher candidates are invited to attend edTPA on-campus workshops or PEDL-hosted webinars throughout their student teaching assignment.